 Is anyone else sad about Kenny dying?
 This kid seemed to really love Kara!
 We do think that the show should’ve given us a little more of the adult versions of Kara and Alex than they did (they were barely in the episode), but “Midvale” still was a refreshing chapter for the show — it looked different, felt different, and the writers did a good job casting young actors who both looked and felt like Melissa Benoist and Chyler Leigh.

 Did you like Supergirl season 3 episode 6, even if this wasn’t a traditional episode and it barely used any of the regular cast at all?
 Share in the comments below!
 Meanwhile, be sure to click here to preview what’s coming up on the show next!

 Meanwhile, like CarterMatt on Facebook in the event you want more news on Supergirl as well as some others we cover.
 (Photo: The CW.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!